joon-kc/IMP-PCMLAI-M25-PORTFOLIO-JOON-071/README.md

-# Predicting Financial Delinquency - Days Past Due
+# 90 Days Past Due - Predicting Financial Delinquency in Borrowers

 ## NON-TECHNICAL EXPLANATION OF YOUR PROJECT
-This project focuses on predicting financial delinquency based on a borrower's credit or borrowing history, as part of credit scoring.
-Essentially, we are trying to predict borrowers who are likely to be 90 days past due from their loan.
-The aim here is to understand how machine learning models can be used for financial delinquency, which is relevant to industries in the financial sector or financial services.
-It also looks at how common credit or financial history features can be used in predicting delinquency.
+This project focuses on predicting financial delinquency based on a borrower's credit or borrowing history.
+Essentially, we want to identify borrowers who are likely to be 90 days past due (dpd), and deny them the loan or service.
+These borrowers are assigned to the positive class (class 1).
+Thus, we want to train a classification model that can predict individuals in the positive class.
+Based on business requirements, our model should have a low false postive rate, as we only want to block those whom we are very confident about, as the first layer of defense.

 ## DATA
 The data is derived from the "Give Me Some Credit" Kaggle competition hosted by Home Credit, as part of a prediction competition.
 The dataset can be found in the link below.
 The contains the historical data of Home Credit customers, with a total of 251503 rows, whereby 150000 records belong to the train set and 101503 records belong to test set that is used in submission.
 Since we are not entering the competition and merely building a pipeline, we will use the 150000 records for the purposes of this repository instead.